dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/shapes-and-basic-drawing-in-wpf-overview.md

 <a name="pathdatastring"></a>
 ### XAML Abbreviated Syntax
- In [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)], you may also use a special abbreviated syntax to describe a <xref:System.Windows.Shapes.Path>.
+ In Extensible Application Markup Language (XAML), you may also use a special abbreviated syntax to describe a <xref:System.Windows.Shapes.Path>.
 In the following example, abbreviated syntax is used to draw a complex shape.

 ```xaml
       <Path Stroke="DarkGoldenRod" StrokeThickness="3"